Office clearance guide

 - Choosing a specialist contractor/office clearance company

-Before contacting anyone, your number one priority is to decide exactly what you want to get rid of.
+Before contacting anyone for your office clearance, your first priority is to decide exactly what you want to get rid of.
 This may sound obvious but often people start engaging clearance firms or contacting charities before they’ve tackled this basic challenge.
 The point is that only once you know the entirety of what needs to go, will you be in a position to determine who best to use to remove it and to get comparable quotes.

 If your office furniture is in good condition and you have a bit of spare time, before paying someone to take it away, consider whether it can be reused – either through sale or donation.